National Science Foundation

 Grant in 2021

-Susmax is a construction company based in Philadelphia, Pennsylvania, that focuses on producing lightweight aggregate for the construction industry.
-Founded in 2020, the company utilizes thermodynamics-based technology to transform waste coal combustion products into structural lightweight concrete.
-This innovative approach enhances the workability and extends the service life of concrete, offering a sustainable solution for construction needs.
+SusMaX is a construction company based in Philadelphia, Pennsylvania, founded in 2020.
+It specializes in the production of lightweight aggregate for the construction industry, utilizing innovative thermodynamics-based technology to convert waste coal combustion products into structural lightweight concrete.
+This process enhances the workability and extends the service life of concrete, offering a sustainable solution to the industry's demand for efficient building materials.

 Generate